Jack Kent Cooke

 Jack Kent Cooke (October 25, 1912 – April 6, 1997) was a Canadian American businessman in broadcasting and professional sports.
 Starting in sales, Cooke was very successful, eventually becoming a partner in a network of radio stations and newspapers in Canada.
 After failing at starting a major league baseball team in Toronto and being turned down to own a television station in Toronto, Cooke moved to the United States and built a business empire in broadcasting and professional sports franchises.

 Cooke was the owner of the Washington Redskins (NFL), the Los Angeles Lakers (NBA), the Los Angeles Kings (NHL), the Los Angeles Wolves (United Soccer), and the Toronto Maple Leafs (IL).
-He also developed The Forum in Inglewood, California, and Jack Kent Cooke Stadium, now Northwest Stadium, in Landover, Maryland.
+He also developed The Forum in Inglewood, California, and Jack Kent Cooke Stadium (Northwest Stadium), in Landover, Maryland.
 Under his ownership, the Lakers won the 1972 NBA Finals while the Redskins won Super Bowls in 1982, 1987, and 1991.

 Biography

 Early life

 Born in Hamilton, Ontario, Cooke moved with his family to The Beaches area of Toronto in 1921, where he attended Malvern Collegiate Institute.

 At age 14, Cooke got a job selling encyclopedias.
 At the end of his first day, he took home over $20 to his mother, and later claimed, "I think that was the proudest moment of my life."
 He later became a runner on the floor of the Toronto Stock Exchange.
 He was selling soap in Northern Ontario for Colgate-Palmolive in 1936 when he met Roy Thomson, who hired Cooke to run radio station CJCS in Stratford, Ontario.
 The two became partners in 1941, buying radio stations and newspapers in Ontario and Quebec.